amkillam/OpenLanguage/README.md

 ### VBA

-- [ ] Define and implement grammar for VBA Query
+- [ ] Define and implement grammar for VBA
-- [ ] Implement VBA Query AST and parser
+- [ ] Implement VBA AST and parser

 ### Misc